 the inability to file joint federal tax returns, and avail themselves of

-Social Security survivor benefits or child tax credits compounds the
+Social Security survivor benefits or child tax credits compounds the income inequality and financial insecurity

 of gay and lesbian families.
 All because the person they love is of the